oSedky/oSedky/README.md

 - CI/CD pipelines (GitHub Actions, CodePipeline)
 - Cloud integrations simulating enterprise use cases

-Each project is focused on service integration, operational reliability, and architectural best practices — not isolated feature demos.
+Each project is focused on service integration, operational reliability, and architectural best practices.

 ---